Customer Experience

 Cart Abandonment Rate = (Abandoned carts ÷ Initiated checkouts) × 100

-Why Cart Abandonment Rate matters in CX design:
+Why Cart Abandonment Rate matter in customer experience design?

 Cart abandonment is a major challenge for eCommerce businesses, often resulting in lost revenue and decreased customer trust.
 In fact, a study found that 70% of online shopping carts are abandoned on average!